 Latham Vinyl Liner Pools Rectangle | Gunite Light Blue inground pool

-How to Plan a Pool: Expert Pool Planning Tips
+How to Plan a Pool: Expert Pool Planning Guide & Tips

 A swimming pool is more than just a place to take a refreshing dip — it’s a total upgrade to your family’s lifestyle, providing the perfect setting to relax, escape and entertain.
-A pool can also greatly enhance the beauty of your yard, especially when designed with thoughtful features like custom lining or fountains.
+A pool can also greatly enhance the beauty of your yard, especially when designed with thoughtful features like custom lining, tanning ledges, or fountains.

 Latham Vinyl Liner Pools Custom | NATURAL GREY inground pool